Sarah Elizabeth Avon

 Details of Disappearance

-In 1993, a former neighbor of the Avon family, Ernest Wilson Sr., died in Arkansas.
 After he died, his nephew, Robert Tadej summoned authorities and told them that Wilson had made a “deathbed revelation” in connection to Sarah’s disappearance.
-Wilson drew a triangular shape on a piece of paper.
+Wilson drew a triangular shape with a circle in it on a piece of paper.
 This drawing stuck out to the family because it resembles the triangular shaped lot that the family home once stood in Joliet.

 This time, Wilson was using his bulldozer and was seen pushing mounds of dirt near Hickory Creek and was also knocking over trees at the junction of Hickory Creek and Spring Creek.
 Later on, the Wilsons reportedly moved their above ground swimming pool near the location where he used the bulldozer to pile up dirt.